ipfs/kubo/README.md

 $ sudo eopkg install go-ipfs
 ```

-You can also install it trough the Solus software center.
+You can also install it through the Solus software center.

 #### Snap